-Follow the prescribed maintenance schedule located in Section 3 (Maintenance and Storage) in this manual.
+Follow the prescribed maintenance schedule located in Section 3 (Maintenance and Storage).

 As the engine, drive train and other components wear with one another during the initial riding period, lubricating fluids collect small particles.
 So the first 500-mile service is critical.
-It is recommended that you replace those lubricants to maximize the life and performance of your Big Bear Choppers.
+It is recommended that you replace those lubricants to maximize the life and performance of your Big Bear Chopper.